Beautiful Silence is a Big Corporate Video Trend

 We can speculate on the reasons.
 Perhaps the viewer is very polite and does not want to disturb the person sitting next to them at the airport (I wish I sat next to a few of those).
 Maybe the viewer wants a break from the constant noise of the world as well as mobile video and video ads…or he or she is tired of feeling like their earbuds are permanently attached.
 Whatever the reason, the trend to silent viewing is causing a major shift in how video is created.

 When you take away the spoken word and the ability to explain content there is an increased emphasis on visuals.
 You need visuals that scream to be watched.
 No ho-hum ordinary shots.
-Video must be engaging and make the viewer feel like they are immersed in the content.
+Silent videos must be engaging and make the viewer feel like they are immersed in the content.
 Interesting angles should be incorporated.
 Think of getting a bird’s eye view.
 Or perhaps a low angle, seeing the world from the perspective of a child.
 Lighting becomes more important because it sets the mood.

 Pace